HowieTKL/hello/README.md

 # hello
-Simple repositiory to investigate the git protocol
+A repositiory with which to investigate how git works.